“You been through a lotta shit.”

 Emil: Emil turns around with a slightly off-color cup of water, feeling satisfied that this will help.
 Then he exclaims, “Ah fuck,” before setting down the cup and then pulling the man’s head out of the water with the chair cloth and turning him as gently as he can manage onto his back on the floor.

-Emil: Emil forces the man’s mouth open and if he notices a blockage, he shoves his hand in and tries to grab and loose it.
+Emil: Emil forces the man’s mouth open, shoves his hand in, and tries to grab and loose any blockage.

 GM: He scoops out some remaining warm, wet bile.
 The man does not stir.

 “Lucky, he vomited himself unconscious!”
 Emil yells.
 “He’s extremely heavy, too!
 He’s not responding!”